 Appropriately enough (given his songs about underdogs), Nelson was born in Texas during the Great Depression.
 After a few tumultuous years with his family, Nelson and his sister Bobbie settled in Arkansas with their grandparents and were taught singing and guitar.
 To avoid picking cotton, Nelson sang in dance halls, taverns, and honky tonks from the age of 13 through high school.

 After Nelson left high school in 1950, he enrolled in the Air Force and was medically discharged after about nine months due to back problems.
 He came back home to a string of odd jobs and frequent moves.
-He worked in oil fields, as a bouncer, and as a DJ for KBOP.
-Job leads ran dry eventually, and he made his way to Portland, Oregon to live with his mother.
+He worked in oil fields, as a bouncer, and as a disc jockey for KBOP.
+Job leads ran dry eventually, and he made his way to Portland, Oregon, to live with his mother.

-Despite his short time in the Air Force, Nelson has remained passionate about veterans issues, advocating more healthcare for veterans, and supporting veteran advocacy groups such as Operation Firing for Effect.
+Despite his short time in the Air Force, Nelson has remained passionate about veterans issues, advocating for more health care for veterans, and supporting veteran advocacy groups such as Operation Firing for Effect.